 This course introduces students to the Network concepts, including networking terminology and protocols, local and wide area networks, and network standards.
 Emphasis is placed on securing information systems and the various implementation policies.
-Upon completion, students should be able to perform basic tasks related to networking mathematics, terminology, media and protocols.
+Upon completion, students should perform basic tasks related to networking mathematics, terminology, media and protocols.